 Select committee on voting rights

 In its report, delivered late in 1961, the committee estimated that about 30,000 Aboriginal and Torres Strait Islander people had been denied the vote as a result of discriminatory legislation in the Northern Territory, Western Australia and Queensland.
-It recommended that all Indigenous people be given the right to vote at federal elections.
+It recommended that, ‘all aboriginal and Torres Strait Islander subjects of the Queen, of voting age, permanently residing with the limits of the Commonwealth’, be given the right to vote at federal elections.

 The government responded by introducing a Bill ‘to give to Aboriginal Natives of Australia the right to Enrol and to Vote as Electors of the Commonwealth’.